Simulacrum

-Philosophy
+Original philosophy

 Simulacra have long been of interest to philosophers.
 In his Sophist, Plato speaks of two kinds of image-making.
 The first is a faithful reproduction, attempted to copy precisely the original.
 The second is intentionally distorted in order to make the copy appear correct to viewers.
 He gives the example of Greek statuary, which was crafted larger on the top than on the bottom so that viewers on the ground would see it correctly.
 If they could view it in scale, they would realize it was malformed.
 This example from the visual arts serves as a metaphor for the philosophical arts and the tendency of some philosophers to distort the truth so that it appears accurate unless viewed from the proper angle.
 Nietzsche addresses the concept of simulacrum (but does not use the term) in the Twilight of the Idols, suggesting that most philosophers, by ignoring the reliable input of their senses and resorting to the constructs of language and reason, arrive at a distorted copy of reality.

 French semiotician and social theorist Jean Baudrillard argues in Simulacra and Simulation that a simulacrum is not a copy of the real, but becomes truth in its own right: the hyperreal.
 According to Baudrillard, what the simulacrum copies either had no original or no longer has an original, since a simulacrum signifies something it is not, and therefore leaves the original unable to be located.
 Where Plato saw two types of representation—faithful and intentionally distorted (simulacrum)—Baudrillard sees four: (1) basic reflection of reality; (2) perversion of reality; (3) pretence of reality (where there is no model); and (4) simulacrum, which "bears no relation to any reality whatsoever".

 In Baudrillard's concept, like Nietzsche's, simulacra are perceived as negative, but another modern philosopher who addressed the topic, Gilles Deleuze, takes a different view, seeing simulacra as the avenue by which an accepted ideal or "privileged position" could be "challenged and overturned".
 Deleuze defines simulacra as "those systems in which different relates to different by means of difference itself.
 What is essential is that we find in these systems no prior identity, no internal resemblance".

 Alain Badiou, in speaking with reference to Nazism about Evil, writes, "fidelity to a simulacrum, unlike fidelity to an event, regulates its break with the situation not by the universality of the void, but by the closed particularity of an abstract set ... (the 'Germans' or the 'Aryans')".

+According to the philosopher Florent Schoumacher, in societies of hypermodernity, in the West, the social contract states that we are obliged to use "simulacra".
+We are carried there by hubris (hubris).
+However, the contemporary notion of simulacrum assumes that we all have a biased relationship with the reality of the world, not because reality is not accessible, but because we wish not to see things as they appear.
+The philosopher nevertheless emphasizes that our capacity for aphairesis, our capacity for representing the world, does indeed exist.